blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 ### Using the Plugin in an Application

-To use the plugin in another project, that's been created with Cordova, run __cordova/plugin add <path to this Template folder>/plugin__.
+To use the plugin in another project, that's been created with Cordova, run __cordova plugin add <path to this Template folder>/plugin__.
 That will copy the plugin into the project, and update the www/config.xml file to include the feature as below:

 ```xml